Evelyn-Tan-0417/Predict-Calorie-Expenditure/README.md

 ## Shoutouts

 Thanks to the Kaggle community for all the shared notebooks and ideas!
-Also big thanks to my dad for helping me debug when I was stuck
+Also big thanks to my dad for helping me debug when I was stuck.

 ---

-*P.S. - Still not sure why my Apple Watch thinks I burned 500 calories walking to the kitchen, but at least now I understand the math behind the madness!*